How does the T.O.V.A. compare to other CPTs?

 What ages does the T.O.V.A. cover?

 The visual norms for the T.O.V.A. go from 4 years to 80+, by age and gender.
-The auditory has norms from 6 to 29, by age and gender with more being collected and added as often as possible.
+The auditory has norms from 6 to 29, by age and gender.
+More norms are being collected and added.

 Why are there visual and auditory T.O.V.A. tests?